neurophysiological-analysis/FiNN/docs/source/guides/source_reconstruction_application.rst

    							    fs_path)
   morphed_epoch_data = np.asarray(morphed_epoch_data)

+The *anatomy_path* and *fs_path* variables are described in detail in :ref:`source_reconstruction_general_label`.
+In short,  *anatomy_path* contains sub-folders with anatomy folders for all subjects.
+FreeSurfer will fail if a subjects folder already exists. *fs_path* points towards the FreeSurfer installation.
+The FreeSurfer folder should contain the 'bin' folder, license.txt, and sources.sh (among other files/directories).

 The first step applies the inverse model to sensor space data, transforming the data into source space.

 .. code-block::